Understanding Cat Food Labels: What Every Cat Owner Should Know

 1) Why Reading Labels Matters

-- Choose foods that truly fit your cat’s age and health goals.
+- Choose foods that genuinely fit age and health goals (kitten, adult, senior, weight control).

-- Steer clear of vague ingredients and unnecessary additives.
+- Filter out vague ingredients and unnecessary additives.

-- Balance protein, fat, and moisture for better everyday nutrition.
+- Balance protein, fat, moisture, and carbs for better daily nutrition.

 2) Guaranteed Analysis (Nutrient Basics)